Return to the index of 1954 Jeeps.

 Marco lives in Tietê, a small town near São Paulo, Brazil.
 He says, "I bought my 1954 Willys CJ-3B last April.
 Its chassis number is 454GB236178B.
 A friend owned it during 32 years.
 The CJ was in relatively good shape and 90% original (50K JPEG), but I decided to rebuild it and now I'll start driving it!"

-Marco sent some photos of the work he did over the summer and fall of 2005 (80K JPEGs):
+Marco sent some photos of the work he did over the summer and fall of 2005, including the interior after sanding, the chassis in primer, the final assembly, and the interior finished (80K JPEGs).

 Another '54 from Brazil; Aurélio Mariano's red 3B has an Opal 4-cylinder motor, one of many popular engine swaps in South America.